Bogdan54/Simple-Markdown-to-PDF-Converter/README.md

 * Thanks to the contributors who helped improve this script.

 ## Contact
-For any questions or feedback, please reach out to your-email@example.com.
+For any questions or feedback, please reach out to contact@bogdancapitanescu.xyz.